Intersection theory and Chern classes in Bott-Chern cohomology: Introduction

 Chern classes and Chern characteristic classes are very important topological invariants of complex vector bundles.
 In order to better reflect the complex structure of manifolds, we refine Chern classes and Chern characteristic classes, and define them in rational Bott-Chern cohomology.
 This is done by introducing suitable complexes of sheaves of holomorphic and anti-holomorphic forms.
 There exists a canonical morphism from the complex of rational Bott-Chern cohomology into the locally constant sheaf $\Q$, seen as a complex with a single term located in degree $0$.
 Under this morphism, the image of Chern classes and Chern characteristic classes in rational Bott-Chern cohomology are the usual ones defined in singular cohomology.

-In the fundamental article \cite{Gri}, Grivaux showed that for suitable rational cohomology theories of compact complex manifolds, one can construct Chern characteristic classes of arbitrary coherent sheaves, and in particular of torsion sheaves, by induction on the dimension.
+In the fundamental article \cite{Gri}, Grivaux showed that for suitable rational cohomology theories of compact complex manifolds, one could construct Chern characteristic classes of arbitrary coherent sheaves, and in particular of torsion sheaves, by induction on the dimension.
 This can be done provided one has a reasonable intersection theory, and provided Chern classes can be defined for vector bundles.
 One important argument consists of ensuring the validity of the Riemann-Roch-Grothendieck formula for closed immersions of smooth hypersurfaces.
+In \cite{Gri}, he proves that his axioms hold for rational Deligne cohomology and hence constructs Chern characteristic classes in rational Deligne cohomology.

-We begin by recalling some background for this type of problems.
-The symbol $X$ will denote throughout a complex manifold.
-We associate with $X$ the Grothendieck group $K^0X$ of vector bundles classes on $X$.
+We begin by recalling some background for this type of problem.
+For any complex manifold $X$, we denote by $K^0X$ the Grothendieck group of vector bundles on $X$.
 For a vector bundle $E$, we denote by $[E]$ the class represented by $E$.
 By definition, $K^0X$ is the quotient of the free abelian group on the set of isomorphism classes of vector bundles, modulo the relations

 for all exact sequences $0 \to E' \to E \to E'' \to 0$.
 It can be endowed with a ring structure by taking tensor products of vector bundles.